dawoodjee/zeroinvoice/docs/introduction.rst

 Need Help?
 Feel like Sharing?
 Introducing Quick Links
 """""""""""""""""""""""""""""""""""""""""""""""""""""

-At the bottom left of the sidebar menu, you'll find a few quick links to make your ZerosInvoice experience even better.
+At the bottom left of the sidebar menu, you'll find a few quick links to make your Zero Invoice experience even better.

 - **Email**: Click on the email icon to contact us.
 - **Support**: Click on the support icon to visit our Support Forum.